Des Moines, Iowa

-Des Moines (Note: /dəˈmɔɪn/ də-MOYN) is the capital and most populous city in the U.S. state of Iowa.
-It is the county seat of Polk County with parts extending into Warren County.
+Des Moines (Note: /də ˈmɔɪn/ də-_-MOYN) is the capital and most populous city in the U.S. state of Iowa.
 It is named after the Des Moines River, likely derived from the French Rivière des Moines meaning 'River of the Monks'.
 The city was incorporated in 1851 as Fort Des Moines and shortened to Des Moines in 1857.
-Its population was 214,133 at the 2020 census, while the six-county Des Moines metropolitan area has an estimated 750,000 residents, the largest metropolitan area located entirely in Iowa.
+Its population was 214,133 at the 2020 census.
+The six-county Des Moines metropolitan area has an estimated 750,000 residents, the largest metropolitan area located entirely in Iowa.
+It is the county seat of Polk County, with parts south of County Line Road extending into Warren County.

 Des Moines is a major center of the United States insurance industry and has a sizable financial services and publishing business base.
 The city is the headquarters for the Principal Financial Group and Wellmark Blue Cross Blue Shield.
 Other major corporations such as Wells Fargo, Cognizant, Voya Financial, Nationwide Mutual Insurance Company, ACE Limited, Bayer, and Corteva have large operations in or near the metropolitan area.
 In recent years, Microsoft, Hewlett-Packard, and Facebook have built data-processing and logistical facilities in the Des Moines area.

 Des Moines is an important city in U.S. presidential politics; as the state's capital, it is the site of the first caucuses of the presidential primary cycle.
 Many presidential candidates set up campaign headquarters in Des Moines.
 A 2007 article in The New York Times said, "If you have any desire to witness presidential candidates in the most close-up and intimate of settings, there is arguably no better place to go than Des Moines."

 History

 Etymology

 Des Moines takes its name from Fort Des Moines (1843–46), which was named for the Des Moines River.
 This was adopted from the name given by French colonists.
 Des Moines (/fr/; formerly /fr/) translates literally to either "from the monks" or "of the monks" from French.

-One popular interpretation of "Des Moines" concludes that it refers to a group of French Trappist monks, who in the 17th century lived in huts built on top of what is now known as the ancient Monks Mound at Cahokia, the major center of Mississippian culture, which developed in what is present-day Illinois, east of the Mississippi River and the city of St. Louis.
-This was some 200 mi from the Des Moines River.
+Moines is an abbreviation used by the French for Moingouena, an Algonquian subgroup.
+The Native American term is mooyiinkweena, and it was a derogatory name applied to the Moingouenas by the Peorias, another subgroup, meaning shit-face.